ahdinosaur/ampersand-collection-lodash-mixin/README.md

 A mixin for extending ampersand-collection with lodash methods.
 This is a fork of [ampersand-collection-underscore-mixin](https://github.com/AmpersandJS/ampersand-collection-underscore-mixin).

-If you're using an [ampersand-rest-collection](http://ampersandjs.com/docs/#ampersand-rest-collection) this is already mixed in for you.

 Out of the box, ampersand-collections proxy the [ES5 iteration methods already](http://ampersandjs.com/docs/#ampersand-collection-proxied-es5-array-methods-9) so you don't _have_ to use this mixin, but if you want all the lodash methods, or better browser support, you can use this.

 ## install